AMA651 - Advanced Modeling Applications

 Advanced Modeling Applications

 This subject focuses on science of groundwater movement.
-It introduces the conceptual development of groundwater models, their interpretation and applications to problems including groundwater extraction and contaminant transport.
+It introduces the conceptual site model approach and the complexities inherent to the development of groundwater models.

 One subject credit.

 Upon successful completion of this subject the student will be able to:

 - Apply the concepts of groundwater movement and contaminant transport in typical applications.

 - Explain the basic concepts of well design.

 - Develop groundwater models to evaluate the movement of groundwater and contaminants

 Essential Employability Skills